ethanchen2003/RingProof/README.md

 ## Project Structure

-/cmd: Main applications for this project.
+- `/cmd`: Main applications for this project.
-/internal: Private application and library code.
+- `/internal`: Private application and library code.
-/pkg: Library code that's ok to use by external applications.
+- `/pkg`: Library code that's ok to use by external applications.
-/api: API controllers and routing information.
+- `/api`: API controllers and routing information.
-/models: Data models and database interaction.
+- `/models`: Data models and database interaction.
-/middleware: HTTP middleware functions.
+- `/middleware`: HTTP middleware functions.
-/auth: Authentication and authorization logic.
+- `/auth`: Authentication and authorization logic.

 ## Acknowledgments

-Go community for invaluable resources and libraries Gin/Gorilla Mux for routing
+- Go community for invaluable resources and libraries.
+- Gin/Gorilla Mux for routing.
-GORM for object-relational mapping
+- GORM for object-relational mapping.
-All contributors and users of this project
+- All contributors and users of this project.